 - Note: Be sure that

 periodare in the same units (months or years).
-Only use the [month] option if use months for the period and life.

 Example 1 – Simple Purchase